 On the western edge of the preserve, a wildlife area is traversed by the Dwarf Oak Trail, a perfect place to enjoy a quiet stroll among wildflowers, shady trees and abundant wildlife.
 The dry, open country on the slopes of this mountain is home to many species of birds that are scarce in the rest of Marin.
 During a few spring months, certain portions of the preserve are grazed by small herds of domestic cattle.
 This practice helps to reduce the non-native grasses which have a tendency to overcrowd many native species.
 Please be sure to close all gates you encounter to keep the cattle in their proper pastures.

 The Mount Burdell Preserve (1627 acres) was purchased in 1977 by the MCOSD and the San Marin Improvement Association, a group made up of San Marin neighbors.
 At the time of purchase, the slopes and water sources were suffering from decades of overgrazing.
 Proper land management practices and habitat restoration efforts have significantly improved this landscape of springs and delicate soils, which continue to improve each year.

-East access: from Hwy 101 in Novato, take exit 463 for San Marin Dr west, turn right at Redwood Blvd, turn left at Wood Hollow Dr, and turn left at Fieldstone Dr. Trailhead is on the right.
+East access: from Hwy 101 in Novato, take the exit for San Marin Dr west, turn right at Redwood Blvd, turn left at Wood Hollow Dr, and turn left at Fieldstone Dr. Trailhead is on the right.